carfreesc/carfreesc.github.io/notes.md

 * **A Trek store** is coming near the mall
 * **The Bike Den** is a great resource on campus (inside the west parking deck) with classes and tools available to the public.

 I won't opine on these here.
+I've had good experiences at every single one.
 You can read some reviews online to get a feel for which might be the most up your alley.

 ## Bike rules